 The San Diego & Arizona Railway CENTENNIAL CELEBRATION DAY will be celebrated on Saturday, November 16, 2019, at Campo Railroad Park and Museum.

-The following is tentatively planned.
-Please check back for updated details and ticket sales information.
-(Last updated 6/21/2019).
+The following is tentatively planned, rain or shine or cold or wind or snow.
+Any required changes due to inclement weather will be posted here.
+Please check back later for updated details and ticket sales information.
+(Last updated 7/18/2019).

 Parking and entrance to the Campo Railroad Museum and Park is FREE.
 Payment is needed only for optional train rides, food, drinks, souvenirs, and the SD&A 100th anniversary Commemorative Program which is likely to become a collector’s item over time.
 Advance reservations are recommended for train rides and meals once tickets go on sale (Date TBD).